 - The distractions of other apps on the device may take the child’s attention away from the communicative intent

-- Does not provide tactile feedback – the child may not realise she/he has activated a “button”
+- Does not provide tactile feedback – the child may not realize she/he has activated a “button”

 Throughout these articles, we have discussed and demonstrated the use of a total communication approach in an integrated preschool.
 Eye contact and eye gaze, facial expressions, natural gestures, signing, use of real objects, photos, pictures, pictures communication systems, single and multiple message voice output devices, FM soundfield systems, and iPads are all used in an integrated fashion to provide the best opportunities for each child to participate in communication with peers and adults.